AmolNisargan/amol_nisargan_week1_assignment/README.md

 ### How to Run the Programs:

-Ensure you have Java installed on your machine.
+1. Ensure you have Java installed on your machine.

-Clone the repository to your local machine.
+2. Clone the repository to your local machine.

-Navigate to the directory containing the Java files.
+3. Navigate to the directory containing the Java files.

-Compile each Java file using:
+4. Compile each Java file using:

 javac FileName.java

-Run the compiled program using:
+6. Run the compiled program using:

 java FileName

+### Thank You!.